GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythTrack.md

 https://www.youtube.com/watch?v=aQdoUUi3iJ8

 Take a look at my hot immigrant girlfriend.
-I'm a winner, I'm a sinner, do you want my autograph?
+I'm a winner, I'm a sinner, do you want my book fandom autograph?
 I'm a loser, what a Joker, I'm playing my jokes upon you....
 Carol has nothing better to do but to play with her penned playmate....